IEntin/ClientServer/README.md

 unique combination of ip address and ephemeral port in the tcp case.\
 In practice, this allows concurrent running of multiple clients\
 without manual configuration.
 Dynamic client resetting is possible too\
-and can occur as frequently as desired which, for instance, makes\
+and can be as frequent as desired.
-eavesdropping difficult.

 .........